Deals of the day-Mergers and acquisitions

 ** The RAG Foundation, a German public sector trust, bought a 4.5 percent stake in property lender Deutsche Pfandbriefbank from Hypo Real Estate (HRE) in a placement earlier this week, according to a filing by Pfandbriefbank (PBB).

-** Fresenius SE’s chief executive has defended the company’s decision to pull out of a planned $4.8 billion takeover of Akorn, saying it was the only option after uncovering data integrity breaches at the U.S drugmaker.

-** South Africa’s Murray & Roberts and construction firm Aveng Limited said they have agreed in principle on a potential merger, sending Aveng shares more than 29 percent higher.
+** South Africa’s Murray & Roberts and construction firm Aveng Limited said they have agreed in principle on a potential merger.

-** Tata Steel’s Dutch works council could take until August to complete its assessment of a planned joint venture with Thyssenkrupp, its president said, questioning the German group’s timeline for a signing of the deal by end-June.
+** Tata Steel’s Dutch works council has called into question a timeframe for completing a joint venture between the Indian group and Thyssenkrupp by end-June, saying it may need more time to assess the deal, its president said.

 ** Buyout fund CVC Capital has agreed to buy a majority stake in Mehilainen, one of Finland’s largest healthcare companies, from private equity companies KKR and Triton.